 (b) The letter of credit meets the required conditions of:

 (ii) Being issued, presentable and payable at a federal home loan bank in United States dollars.
 Presentation may be made by the beneficiary submitting the original letter of credit, including any amendments, and the demand in writing, by overnight delivery.

 (iii) If the letter of credit is for purposes of chapter 10, article 1 of this title, containing a statement that identifies the statewide collateral pool administrator as the beneficiary.

 (iv) Containing an issue date and a date of expiration.

-C. The deposit of securities, warrants or a safekeeping receipt must be such that the eligible depository will promptly pay to the state treasurer monies in its custody, upon lawful demand, and will, when required by law, pay the monies to the state treasurer.
+C. The deposit of securities, warrants or a safekeeping receipt must be such that the eligible depository will promptly pay to the state treasurer monies in its custody on lawful demand and will, when required by law, pay the monies to the state treasurer.

 D. The securities, warrants or safekeeping receipt of an eligible depository shall be deposited with the state treasurer, and the state treasurer is the custodian of those items.
-The state treasurer may then deposit with the eligible depository monies then in his possession in accordance with this article.
+The state treasurer may then deposit with the eligible depository monies then in the state treasurer's possession in accordance with this article.

-E. Eligible depositories shall report to the state treasurer monthly and upon demand the par and market value of any pledged collateral and the total deposits of the state treasurer.
+E. Eligible depositories shall report to the state treasurer monthly and on demand the par and market value of any pledged collateral and the total deposits of the state treasurer.